Floriannue/CORApy/readme_florian2.md

 - **ALWAYS** run tests after implementation
 - **ALWAYS** verify the mathematical correctness of both the implementation AND the tests, verify not just the algorithm implementation, but also the test expectations and mathematical assumptions.
 - **ALWAYS** after translating a file **report** back with a comparison against the MATLAB source
+- **ALWAYS** if there is an error, compare the logic step by step against matlab (python code and tests against matlab code and tests) to find the errors root cause

 #### Prohibited Actions:
 - **NEVER** create simplified versions